The WSET® Level 3 Award in Wines

 - a question paper requiring short written answers

 - an internally set and assessed blind tasting of two wines

 (Course material, instruction and WSET® examination in the English language)

-Required prior knowledge: – WSET® Level 2 Award in Wines and Spirits or equivalent
+Required prior knowledge: – WSET® Level 2 Award in Wines or equivalent

 (N.B. if you are not sure, contact us, so that we can help you choose the course level according to your needs and objectives).

 Guided learning hours: – It is recommended that a student should allocate a minimum of 84 hours of study to successfully complete the full programme of two units.
 The hours will usually be a combination of taught and private study time.
 It is recommended that the teaching delivery time for the programme should not be less than 30 hours

 Learning outcomes – at the end of this course, the candidate will be able to:

 - Identify the principal natural and human factors in the vineyard and winery that are involved in the production of still wines of the world and explain how they can influence the style, quality and price of these wines